 Read the Sad Details of Andersonville Prison

 This one won the Pulitzer Prize.
 I read it in college back in the 1960s and was appalled at the conditions.
-Little did I know that my ancestor, my great-great grandfather lived through the terrible happenings I read about in this book.
+Little did I know back then, that my ancestor, my great-great-grandfather, lived through the terrible happenings I read about in this book.

 Background Information on Starvation at Andersonville